 Learn more about the current statutory authority:

-- Read testimony from Dr. Jeffrey Chell, CEO of the NMDP/Be The Match before the Energy and Commerce Committee Hearing on “Examining Public Health Legislation”
+- Read the 2015 testimony from Dr. Jeffrey Chell, CEO of the NMDP/Be The Match before the Energy and Commerce Committee Hearing on “Examining Public Health Legislation”

 - H.R.
 2820, H.R.
 1344, and H.R.
 1462, June 25, 2015.
 Current Statutory Authority [42 U.S.C. § 274k-m]